-Sewer Fees- Rate schedules are available from the City Water Office or the City Engineer.
+Sewer Fees- Rate schedules are available from the City Water Office or the City Engineer or by clicking here.

 Plant Performance- the Lock Haven Plant is designed to remove carbon-based pollutants contained in the sewage.
 Carbon source pollutant entering the Lock Haven Plant is measured at 4,400 lbs./day by a test called the 5 day (Biological Oxygen Demand) BOD.
 The 5 day BOD test indicates the environmental impact (the removal of oxygen) of carbon waste on the receiving stream.
 If the 4,400 pounds of waste entering the Lock Haven Plant daily were left untreated it would remove or consume 4,400 pounds of oxygen from stream or river into which it is discharged.
 Our present treatment process removes on average 94% of the 4,400 pounds of carbon waste received daily.